hernanmd/pi/README.md

 # Features

+  - PI can install packages from GitHub repositories.
-  - Listing Pharo packages from GitHub.
+  - Listing Pharo packages from GitHub: If it has "pharo" as topic, it will be listed.
-  - Installing packages is supported for:
-    - Metacello Configurations from Catalog (command line handler: get)
+  - Installing Metacello packages from GitHub
-    - GitHub (experimental)
   - It works with curl or wget.
   - Supports case-insensitive searching for package names or developer user name.

-# Usage

-## Notes

   - The "image" option defaults to the current Pharo "stable" version.
-  - PI can query GitHub for package names or usernames.
-  - PI can install packages from GitHub repositories (work in progress).
-  - Package and username search is case-sensitive.
   - Assume only one image in a directory.
 Future version will add support for multiple images.

-  - For GitHub repositories: If it has "pharo" as topic, it will be listed.
+# Usage

 ## Examples